Residential Electrical Load Calculator (CEC Section 8 Compliant)

 Heated floor area.
 Average Fort McMurray home: 150–220 m².

-Only the larger of heating or A/C is added (they don't run together).
+Only the larger of total heating or A/C is added (they don't run together).

 Electric Vehicle Charging